 - i. player's photo with a relevant document - ii. photo or short video of the player's face - b) Submission of document that verifies the player's permanent address.
-The submission of one of the following is satisfactory: - i.
-Utility bill - ii.
-Tax statement - iii.
-Tax or bill statement by a local authority

-Alternatively, the bookmaker may verify the player's address by mailing special verification codes to the player's address.
+The submission of a utility bill is satisfactory: - Alternatively, the bookmaker may verify the player's address by mailing special verification codes to the player's address.
 Upon receiving the codes, the player should insert them in the bookmaker's system.
-This correspondence is confidential, and the envelope used does not have any logo or indication of the bookmaker.

-- c) The player's email can be verified by sending him an email with instructions to be followed, such as access codes or a link. - 5.3.3.7.
+This correspondence is confidential, and the envelope used does not have any logo or indication of the bookmaker. - c) The player's email can be verified by sending him an email with instructions to be followed, such as access codes or a link. - 5.3.3.7.
 However, the player's identification verification should not be based only on document submission but should also ensure that the player is the person identified in the document.
 The bookmaker collects information and data from the player's device, such as geolocation and IP address, which allow verification of the information presented in the documents.
 Biometric checks and player's photos, with him holding either the identification document or a code or a proof of the date defined by the bookmaker may be used to verify that the player is the person he claims to be.